smatechnologies/ibm-i-agent-docs/docs/configuration/configuration.md

 server and the language-specific EBCDIC character set used by the IBM i partition where the LSAM server jobs run.

 The LSAM Parameters are set by default to use IBM i translation tables for U.S. English.
 But the LSAM also supports an option to use CCSID character set numbers instead, since this translation method may work better in non-U.S. English language environments.
 Please contact SMA Support for assistance if it is believed that the table names might need to be changed.
-An SMA technical analyst should evaluate the LSAM\'s job scheduling communications log in order to help determine whether a change to a different translation table, or the use of CCSID character sets will be required.
+An SMA technical analyst should evaluate the LSAM's job scheduling communications log in order to help determine whether a change to a different translation table, or the use of CCSID character sets will be required.

-To specify a numeric CCSID character set in the Table field, type the special value of \"\*CCSID\" into the Library field.
+To specify a numeric CCSID character set in the Table field, type the special value of "\*CCSID" into the Library field.
 If one table uses a CCSID number, then both tables must use a CCSID number.
 It is not allowed to mix a translation table name with a CCSID character set number.
 When specifying CCSID character set numbers, specify the